nharrer/cherrymx-commodore-keycap/openscad/README.md

 ### Notes

 - You might want to adjust `inlay_offset`, which is the space between the inlay and the key body.
 This might depend a lot upon your printer.
 - `inlay_offset` only changes the size of the inlay.
-So if it is to tight or loose, you only need to export and print the inlay.
+So if it is too tight or loose, you only need to export and print the inlay again.
 The body always stays the same.
 - Change the parameters inside `c64key()`, if you want to create a different kind of keycap.
 Consult the [KeyV2](https://github.com/rsheldiii/KeyV2) repository on how to do that.
 The parameters I chose are for an OEM Profile key of row 5 (for the ESC key) with a Cherry MX stem with a recessed stem.
-The key fits perfectly into a Razer Blackwidow keyboard.
+The key fits perfectly into my Razer Blackwidow keyboard.